devRudo/movies-api/README.md

 > $ npm install

-create new file config.js and write your own environment variables according to your postgres database
+create new database in sql with the name movies

-create new database in postgres with the name moviesdb
+run following command to migrate and seed db with movies.json

-To populate this moviesdb with the movies data in movies.json
+> $ npm run migrate:db\

-> $ npm start
+> $ npm run seed:db

 After that API server can be started by running following command: